 A class action has been commenced in the Federal Court of Australia by Brett McDonald and Dark Ice Interactive Pty Limited against Google LLC, Google Asia Pacific Pte Ltd and Google Payment Australia Pty Ltd (together, Google).
 The action is brought on behalf of app developers who sold their apps and in-app content via the Australian Play Store, as well as eligible users of Android smartphones and tablets who purchased Android apps distributed via the Australian Play Store and/or in-app digital content in Android apps distributed via the Australian Play Store, from 6 November 2017 to 20 June 2022 (Relevant Period).
-The action alleges that Google engaged in conduct in contravention of Australian Iaw, which enabled it to charge fees on purchases of Android apps and in-app digital content from Android apps distributed via the Australian Play Store is on purchases of Android apps and in-app digital content from Android apps distributed via the Australian Play Store is on purchases of Android apps and in-app digital content from Android apps distributed via the Australian Play Store which were materially higher than the fees it would have been able to charge if not for the allegedly contravening conduct.
+The action alleges that Google engaged in conduct in contravention of Australian law, which enabled it to charge fees on purchases of Android apps and in-app digital content from Android apps distributed via the Australian Play Store which were materially higher than the fees it would have been able to charge if not for the allegedly contravening conduct.
 The action seeks compensation for eligible purchasers and app developers from Google for the alleged excess fees charged.